harvimt/sanpera/README.md

 ## Tech

-sanpera is written almost entirely in Cython, because hey, why not.
+sanpera is written with heavy use of [CFFI](http://cffi.readthedocs.org/), because hey, why not.

 It's powered by [ImageMagick](http://www.imagemagick.org/script/index.php), but it **is not** a simple wrapper; ImageMagick is merely an implementation detail.